 For first time cruises and travelers with limited mobility or using a wheelchair for travel, Royal Caribbean recommends Alaska, Hawaii, Canada, and New England cruises as they have excellent accessibility in port as well as on shore excursions.
 For handicap accessible cruises in the Caribbean, the Eastern Caribbean may be preferable because many of the ports are "docked," versus Western Caribbean cruises where many of the ports require tendering to shore.

 For passengers who are blind or have low vision, Royal Caribbean provides Large Print menus and service directories as well as Braille/tactile signage and elevator buttons.
 Portable room kits featuring a visual and tactile alert system for door knocking, telephone ringing, alarm clock and smoke detector are available upon request for guests who are deaf or hard of hearing.
-And all types of oxygen are permitted onboard for travelers requiring oxygen.
+Royal Caribbean allows oxygen rentals of all kinds onboard for travelers requiring oxygen.

-Royal Caribbean’s services for people with disabilities also include early boarding, boarding and departure assistance and lifts for one pool and one whirlpool on each ship in the fleet.
+Royal Caribbean offers priority boarding services for people with disabilities, as well as boarding and departure assistance and lifts for one pool and one whirlpool on each ship in the fleet.
 For those feeling lucky, the casino slot machines and Blackjack tables are accessible for those using a wheelchair for travel.

 Royal Caribbean handicap accessible cruises do not provide wheelchairs or scooters for the duration of the cruise.
 For wheelchair rentals, scooter rentals or other special needs equipment rentals, contact Special Needs Group at (800) 513-4515.
 To learn more about each of the ship’s accessibility, call Royal Caribbean’s Accessibility Department at 866 592-7225 or email firstname.lastname@example.org.